ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 {{< figure id="fig-0-0-opt-whole-trips-acc-qtime" src="img/parameter_optimization/comparison_trip_segments_0,_0.png" alt="Default vs Optimized Parameter PTVM Performances" width="800">}}
 {{< figure id="fig-3-3-opt-whole-trips-acc-qtime" src="img/parameter_optimization/comparison_trip_segments_3,_3.png" alt="PTS vs PTVM approaches" width="800">}}
 {{< figure id="fig-6-6-opt-whole-trips-acc-qtime" src="img/parameter_optimization/comparison_trip_segments_6,_6.png" alt="PTS vs PTVM approaches" width="800" caption="> Figure ??? compares two versions of PTVM.
 The orange version has unoptimized default parameters, the blue version optimized parameters ([as in table TODO](TODO)).
-While PTVM version with optimized parameters is minimalistically slower, the performance gain in accuracy is substantial." >}}
+While PTVM version with optimized parameters is minimalistically slower, the performance gain in accuracy is substantial.
+It has to be noted that the parameter optimization was performed on an earlier version of the event generator, which is why the accuracy measures might not perfectly match with the graphs in the later evaluation section." >}}

 <div id="fig-0-0-opt-ts-quantiles"></div>